 Cost of interpretation : 60,000 KRW minimum charge which includes the first two hours; 30,000 KRW for each additional hour.

 E-mail address : firstname.lastname@example.org

-I requested for the refund slip for VAT refunds after a double eyelid operation and they are refusing saying that medical institutions cannot provide one.
-What do you suggest?
+Situation: When I requested a VAT refund slip after my double eyelid surgery, they refused stating that medical institutions cannot provide them.

 ○ Firstly, you need to check if the medical institution is a medical institution that can provide VAT refunds.